HenrikSamuelsson/2022-Reading-List/meta/tags.md

 ## Continuous Integration

 The practice of merging all developers working copies to a shared mainline frequently such as several times a day.

+## Soft Skills

+Soft skills are generally considered non-technical skills that impact the performance in the workplace.
+One grouping of soft skills characterizes how a person interacts with others, such as for example listening, communication, negotiation, and conflict resolution.
+Soft skills are also personal traits such as for example critical thinking, adaptability, motivation, positivity, and dependability.

 ## Software Engineering